Join a WVTU Chapter Today!

 Tell us what you think.
 What would you like to do as a Stream Explorer?
 Let us know today.

 Local chapters are the backbone of Trout Unlimited.
-When you navigate to the TU National website to join, please enter the appropriate code below for the chapter nearest you (or one you wish to join):
+When you navigate to the TU National website to join, please enter the appropriate code below for the chapter nearest you (or one you wish to join).
+The local chapter receives $15 of the introductory $17.50 membership fee for use in the local community on mission driven programs:

 Above: West Virginia trout enthusiasts gather each June to assist the WVDNR in the annual "Bucket Brigade".
 Volunteers form a long line through the woods and pass tons of limestone sand to each other one bucket at a time.
 When the buckets reach the end of the line they are dumped into an ephemeral feeder ditch that takes the sand into the Middle Fork of Williams watershed during high water events.
 This activity is helping to bring native brook trout back into this formerly dead stream due to acid rain.